February 26, 2026

 Diet

 Foxes are omnivores, consuming a large variety of small mammals, birds, eggs, insects as well as fruits, grasses, sedges and tubers.
 They will take advantage of garbage or carrion if available.
-They are unlikely to attempt to take prey over 3.5 kg and are most actively hunting in the early morning and late evening.
+They are most actively hunting in the early morning and late evening.

 Reproduction